MajorArchitect/game/README.md

 # Game Engine
 This is a game engine written in C with OpenGL.
 I intend to cover at least the most essential features of a game engine, and then use it challenge myself and write a game.
-I hope it will be intuitive enough to get your head around easily, but also be powerful enough to make a real game with.
+I hope it will be intuitive and basic enough to get your head around easily, but also be powerful enough to make a real game with.

 ## Features
 ### Current